 Step 1: Analysis of Your Strategic Position

-An analysis of the internal environment of your organization helps you understand your strengths and weakness.
-Analyzing the external environment provides you with insights regarding the opportunities and threats present.
+An analysis of the internal environment of your organization helps you understand your strengths and weaknesses.
+As a result of analyzing the external environment, you gain insights regarding the opportunities and threats present.

-In order to conduct a SWOT analysis, you must gather input from sources such as the executives of the organization, your customers and external market data.
-As you gather this information, it will help you identify your strategic position in the market.
+In order to conduct a SWOT analysis, gather input from sources such as the executives of the organization, your customers, and external market data.
+When you gather this information, it will help you identify your strategic position in the market.
 This is used to identify the strategic goals and objectives for your organization and help in developing a plan for the future.

 Step 2: Developing a Vision